-At GoCo, we started planning with an anonymous survey throughout the company to gauge interest, while making it clear that the event, if it happened at all, was going to be completely optional.
+We started planning with an anonymous survey throughout the company to gauge interest while making it clear that the event was going to be completely optional.
 Some people said they didn’t want to attend the event under any circumstances, and that was totally okay.
 For those who said they were comfortable with some level of interaction, we wanted to know under what circumstances they would agree to attend.
 We asked what precautions mattered most to them, such as being outdoors, wearing masks, cleaning protocols, etc.

-In the end, we erred on the side of safety-first, going above and beyond what they said they’d be comfortable with.
+In the end, we erred on the side of safety first, going above and beyond what they said they’d be comfortable with.
 We followed local recommendations and CDC guidelines so that all bases were covered.
 We also waited to hold our event until the positivity rate was below 5% in our area (it was over 10% for a long time).
-With regional differences in positivity rates, I think it’s key to pay attention to what’s transpiring in your local area to help guide the decision.
-Unfortunately, there aren’t a lot of places in the United States right now where positivity rates are low, so for most, an in-person event might be out of the question.

-Path #1: Hosting an In-Person, Socially-Distanced Party: Tips for Planning a Safe Holiday Celebration
+Tips for Planning a Safe, In-Person Holiday Celebration

 We ultimately decided an in-person party was a viable option for our event, given that positivity rates were lower in October, at the time of our event.
 If your company decides to take a similar path, the following questions and considerations can help to guide your planning: